certbot/certbot/docs/using.rst

 Log Rotation
 ============

+.. note:: Some distributions, including Debian and Ubuntu, disable certbot's internal log rotation in favor of a more traditional logrotate script.
+If you are using a distribution's packages and want to alter the log rotation, check `/etc/logrotate.d/` for a certbot rotation script.

 By default certbot stores status logs in ``/var/log/letsencrypt``.
 By default certbot will begin rotating logs once there are 1000 logs in the log directory.
 Meaning that once 1000 files are in ``/var/log/letsencrypt`` Certbot will delete